fastify/send/README.md

 Disabling this will not send `Accept-Ranges` and ignore the contents of the `Range` request header.

-##### acceptRanges

-Specify maximum chunk size, defaults to send the entire file size.
-This will be used when `acceptRanges` is true.

 ##### cacheControl

 Enable or disable setting `Cache-Control` response header, defaults to